 Community Involvement in Florida

 Rosenthal, Levy, Simon & Sosa is committed to the clients and the communities we serve.
-Our firm is composed of expert trial attorneys and personal injury lawyers who call Palm Beach, Port St. Lucie and South Florida home.
+Our firm is composed of expert trial attorneys and personal injury lawyers who call Palm Beach County, Martin County, St. Lucie County, and South Florida home.

 What is service without giving back?
 Contributing to the community where we work and raise our families is a key philosophy of Rosenthal, Levy, Simon & Sosa.
 While our Palm Beach, Port St. Lucie lawyers are known for top-notch performance and legal expertise, our reputation in giving back to the community precedes us.